 1. Introduction

 Filial support—or the obligation of children to provide for the needs of their parents—is a recognized principle under Philippine law.
-Even when a parent is estranged (i.e., has been absent from a child’s life or has had a strained relationship with the child), there can still be an obligation to support that parent under certain conditions.
-This arises primarily from the Family Code of the Philippines, relevant provisions in the Civil Code, and accompanying jurisprudence.
+Even when a parent is estranged (i.e., has been absent from a child’s life or has had a strained relationship with the child), there may still be an obligation to support that parent under certain conditions.
+This arises primarily from the Family Code of the Philippines, particularly its provisions on support.

 This article will discuss: